hazrmard/DarkMatterHalos/README.md

 ```python
 h.visualize(ellipsoids=True)
 ```
 There are several helper functions in `halos.gendata` module for generating random particle distributions.
-Please look at cource code documentation for more details.
+Please look at source code documentation for more details.
 This project is under active development and function behavior may change significantly in the future.

 ### Attribution: